DOC2PPT: Automatic Presentation Slides Generation from Scientific Documents: Introduction

 Existing literature only partially addresses some of the challenges above.
 Document summarization~\cite{cheng16ext-summ,chopra16seq2seq-summ} aims to find a concise text summary of the input, but it does not deal with images/figures and lacks multimodal understanding.
 Cross-modal retrieval~\cite{frome13devise,kiros14text-image-emb} focuses on finding a multimodal embedding space but does not produce summarized outputs.
 Multimodal summarization~\cite{zhu18msmo} deals with both (summarizing documents with text and figures), but it lacks the ability to produce structured output (as in slides).
 Furthermore, none of the above addresses the challenge of finding an optimal visual layout of each slide.
 While assessing visual aesthetics have been investigated~\cite{marchesotti11assessing}, exiting work focuses on photographic metrics for images that would not translate to slides.
 These aspects make ours a unique task in the vision-and-language literature.

-In this paper, we introduce \docppt, a novel task of creating presentation slides from documents.
-As this is a new task with no existing benchmark, we release code, and a new dataset of 5,873 paired scientific documents and associated presentation slide decks (for a total of about 70K pages and 100K slides, respectively).
-We present a series of automatic data processing steps to extract useful learning signals from documents and slides.
-We also introduce new quantitative metrics designed to measure the quality of the generated slides.
+In this paper, we introduce \docppt, a novel task of creating presentation slides from scientific documents.
+As with no existing benchmark, we collect 5,873 paired scientific documents and associated presentation slide decks (for a total of about 70K pages and 100K slides, respectively).
+We present a series of automatic data processing steps to extract useful learning signals and introduce new quantitative metrics designed to measure the quality of the generated slides.

 To tackle this task, we present a hierarchical recurrent sequence-to-sequence architecture that ``reads'' the input document and ``summarizes'' it into a \textit{structured} slide deck.
 We exploit the inherent structure within documents and slides by performing inference at the section-level (for documents) and at the slide-level (for slides).
 To make our model end-to-end trainable, we explicitly encode section/slide embeddings and use them to learn a policy that determines \textit{when to proceed} to the next section/slide.
-Further, we learn the policy in a hierarchical manner so that the network decides which actions to take by considering the structural context, e.g., a decision to create a new slide will depend on the section the model is currently summarizing and the previous slides that it has generated thus far.
+Further, we learn the policy in a hierarchical manner so that the network decides which actions to take by considering the structural context, e.g., a decision to create a new slide will depend on both the current section and the previous generated content.

-To account for the concise nature of text in slides (e.g., bullet points), we incorporate a paraphrasing module that converts document-style full sentences to slide-style phrases/clauses.
-We show that this module drastically improves the quality of the generated textual content for the slides.
-In addition, we introduce a text-image matching objective that encourages related text-image pairs to appear on the same slide.
-We demonstrate that this objective substantially improves figure placement in slides.
-Lastly, we explore both template-based and learning-based solutions for slide layout design and compare them both quantitatively and qualitatively.
+To consider the concise nature of text in slides (e.g., bullet points), we incorporate a paraphrasing module that converts document-style full sentences to slide-style phrases/clauses.
+We show that it drastically improves the quality of the generated textual content for the slides.
+In addition, we introduce a text-figure matching objective that encourages related text-figure pairs to appear on the same slide.
+Lastly, we explore both template-based and learning-based layout design and compare them both quantitatively and qualitatively.